Type-Safe Node.js app configuration with Docker secrets

 App and Configuration

-Configuration is loaded using config package
+The configuration is loaded by the config package

 Our app will probably need more of such configurations so we can compose them into single app config type:

-Next we define validations for config types:
+Next we will have to define our validation rules for the config types:

 (it does not contain any secret info, only defines the structure), and there is 1 more file per environment,